-Experienced Maryland Injury Lawyers Protecting Victims of Taxi, Train, Bus, and Plane Crashes
+Experienced Maryland Lawyers Protecting Victims of Common Carrier Accidents

-Our legal team seeks compensation for those injured in common carrier accidents
+Our legal team seeks compensation for those injured in mass transit accidents

 Our home state of Maryland is a hotbed of traffic and transit activity, especially given our proximity to the Washington, D.C.
 Metro area.
 Because of the variety of ways we get ourselves around—cars, bikes, on foot, taxis, buses, trains, even airplanes—accidents involving mass transit (or “common carriers”) are bound to happen, even though these systems are generally safe.
 And, due to the sheer size of common carrier vehicles, and the amount of people traveling inside them, these accidents tend to be serious with scores of injuries.

-At Plaxen & Adler, P.A. our legal team is experienced in common carrier and mass transit accidents.
+At Plaxen Adler Muncy, P.A. our legal team is experienced in common carrier and mass transit accidents.
 We represent people like you, who were injured through no fault of your own, in seeking compensation for medical bills, lost wages, and pain and suffering.
 Contact our personal injury attorneys today to talk about your case.

 Train, taxi, bus, subway and other mass transit accidents tend to be worse than others because of the size of the vehicles, and because they typically don't provide safety equipment like airbags or seatbelts.
 Many commuters on trains or subways stand during rush hour, which make them even more vulnerable in the event of a crash or collision.

-Mass transit accidents can happen for many reasons, but here are some of the most common:
+Common carrier accidents can happen for many reasons, but here are some of the most typical:

 - Driver/operator fatigue